Skip to content

 DigitalOcean

-In this tutorial, we'll create a Kubernetes v1.29.3 cluster on DigitalOcean with Flatcar Linux.
+In this tutorial, we'll create a Kubernetes v1.31.2 cluster on DigitalOcean with Flatcar Linux.

 We'll declare a Kubernetes cluster using the Typhoon Terraform module.
 Then apply the changes to create controller droplets, worker droplets, DNS records, tags, and TLS assets.

 Controller hosts are provisioned to run an etcd-member peer and a kubelet service.
 Worker hosts run a kubelet service.
-Controller nodes run kube-apiserver, kube-scheduler, kube-controller-manager, and coredns, while kube-proxy and calico (or flannel) run on every node.
+Controller nodes run kube-apiserver, kube-scheduler, kube-controller-manager, and coredns, while kube-proxy and (flannel, calico, or cilium) run on every node.
 A generated kubeconfig provides kubectl access to the cluster.

 Requirements